MehaRima/aarogya_v1.2/README.md

 1.Download the zip file `aarogya_v1.2.zip`

-2.Don't change any name of files.
+2.Don't change any name of the files.

 3.Extract the folder `aarogya_v1.2` under `C:>htdocs` as `C:>htdocs>aarogya_v1.2`